 - 4.1.
 The school management structure is set out in Appendix 1: Health and Safety Responsibilities and Structure. - 4.2.
-The Board of Governors of the school is ultimately responsible and accountable for ensuring the school complies with its statutory health and safety obligations. - 4.3.
-The Bursar is responsible for the overall management of health and safety within the school, and chairs the school's Health and Safety Committee (see Clause 24).
-The named senior teacher is responsible for advising teaching staff of their health and safety responsibilities and checking their arrangements.
+The Board of Governors of the school is ultimately responsible and accountable for ensuring the school complies with its statutory health and safety obligations.

-- 4.4.
-A number of key staff assist the Bursar in the undertaking of his responsibilities. - 4.5.
-They will ensure that statutory provisions are complied with, that workplace policies and associated arrangements are effectively implemented, and will maintain and update as necessary the school's statement of policy and procedures. - 4.6.
-Heads of Department will be responsible for ensuring that: - They keep themselves informed of their statutory health and safety duties and any developments in health and safety legislation applicable to the activities of their teams through regular liaison with the Bursar and parties appointed by the Bursar to provide information. - All staff within their departments are aware of the health and safety risks connected with their duties and have received adequate training to enable them to perform their tasks to agreed safe working practices. - Appropriate risk assessments required by statutory provision are carried out within their areas of responsibility and reviewed with assistance from nominated key staff. - Departmental health and safety performance is regularly monitored and reviewed and any areas in need of improvement are discussed with the staff involved and action agreed to rectify the situation. - Departmental managers support the school's general statement with relevant plans for their areas of responsibility. - The departmental plans incorporate relevant safe working procedures and practices applicable to the activities being carried out, and are drawn to the attention of their members of staff. - 4.7.
-All staff are responsible for ensuring that they: - Take reasonable care for their own health and safety whilst at work. - Take reasonable care for the health and safety of pupils and other persons who might be affected by the things they may or may not do during the course of their employment. - Co-operate with those arrangements made by the school in compliance with its statutory obligations. - Take care of, and not intentionally interfere with or misuse, anything provided in the interests of health and safety. - Do not indulge in practical joking or horseplay in the workplace. - Familiarise themselves with the school's health and safety policy and comply with all arrangements, emergency procedures and fire precautions made by the school in discharge of its legal obligations. - Understand and adhere to all school safe-working procedures and practices, and seek clarification from their Head of Department where they are not clear about any aspect of these. - Report all accidents/incidents to their Head of Department and the School Office Team as soon as they occur. - Keep their work area tidy and prevent the obstruction of walkways, fire exits or the creation of slip and trip hazards. - Report immediately to their Head of Department or Operations Manager any work situation or condition that they consider a danger to the health and safety of themselves or other persons.
+- 4.3.
+The Bursar is responsible for the overall management of health and safety within the school and chairs the school's Health and Safety Committee (see Clause 24).
+The named senior teacher (Health and Safety Academic Lead Person) is responsible for advising teaching staff of their health and safety responsibilities and checking their arrangements. - 4.4.
+Several key staff assist the Bursar in the undertaking of his responsibilities. - 4.5.
+The Bursar will ensure that statutory provisions are complied with, that workplace policies and associated arrangements are effectively implemented, and will maintain and update as necessary the school's statement of policy and procedures. - 4.6.
+Heads of Department will be responsible for ensuring that: - they keep themselves informed of their statutory health and safety duties and any developments in health and safety legislation applicable to the activities of their teams through regular liaison with the Bursar and parties appointed by the Bursar to provide information; - all staff within their departments are aware of the health and safety risks connected with their duties and have received adequate training to enable them to perform their tasks to agreed safe working practices; - appropriate risk assessments, required by statutory provision, are carried out within their areas of responsibility, and reviewed with assistance from nominated key staff; - departmental health and safety performance is regularly monitored and reviewed and any areas in need of improvement are discussed with the staff involved and action agreed to rectify the situation; - departmental managers support the school's general statement with relevant plans for their areas of responsibility; - the departmental plans incorporate relevant safe working procedures and practices applicable to the activities being carried out and are drawn to the attention of their members of staff; - departmental staff attend necessary health and safety training courses, online and face to face. - 4.7.
+All staff are responsible for ensuring that they: - take reasonable care for their own health and safety whilst at work; - take reasonable care for the health and safety of pupils and other persons who might be affected by the things they may or may not do during their employment; - co-operate with those arrangements made by the school in compliance with its statutory obligations; - take care of, and not intentionally interfere with or misuse, anything provided in the interests of health and safety; - do not indulge in practical joking or horseplay in the workplace; - familiarise themselves with the school's health and safety policy and comply with all arrangements, emergency procedures and fire precautions made by the school in discharge of its legal obligations; - understand and adhere to all school safe-working procedures and practices and seek clarification from their Head of Department where they are not clear about any aspect of these; - report all accidents/incidents to their Head of Department and the School Office Team as soon as they occur; - keep their work area tidy and prevent the obstruction of walkways, fire exits or the creation of slip and trip hazards; - report immediately to their Head of Department or Estates Manager any work situation or condition that they consider a danger to the health and safety of themselves or other persons.